-National Congenital Heart Disease Audit, 2021 summary report
+National Congenital Heart Disease Audit: 2022 summary report

-The National Congenital Heart Disease Audit (NCHDA), which is part of the National Cardiac Audit Programme, has published its latest summary report.
-Based on data from the three- year period from April 2017 to March 2020, this report aims to improve the quality of care received by patients in the UK and Republic of Ireland (from hospital admission through to discharge) and ensure that good practice standards are met.
+The National Congenital Heart Disease Audit (NCHDA), which is part of the National Cardiac Audit Programme (NCAP), has published its latest summary report.
+Based on data from April 2020 to March 2021, it aims to improve the quality of care received by patients from UK or Ireland hospital admission to discharge, and ensure they meet good practice standards.

 Read the full report: You can read the report by clicking on the link below.

 Stay-up-to-date: For notifications of future reports from HQIP, sign up to our mailing list.